Hitachi-CTI-Call-For-Code-COVID-19-Team/delivery/README.md

 ## Prerequisites

-Please install `pipenv`, `node`, and `npm`.

-## How to Deploy

 Before deploying this application, please create your IBM Cloud resource group environment.
-Then, please clone our solution that consists of multiple repos in [GitHub covsafe](http://example.com).

-Here, we are under the assumption that you clone all repos within `/path/to/covsafe`.
+Then, please clone our solution that consists of multiple repos in [Hitachi CTI Call For Code COVID-19 Team](https://github.com/Hitachi-CTI-Call-For-Code-COVID-19-Team).
+Here, we are under the assumption that you clone all repos within `/path/to/COVSAFE`.

+In addition to above, please install `python`, `pipenv`, `node`, and `npm`.
+Those are required for building and deploying our application.

+## Preparation

+Before building and deploying our application, you should create some configurations and assets.

+### Create assets

+## How to deploy

 1. Create IBM Cloud Functions Namespace